gabrielmfern/intricate/README.md

 Mostly the optimize_parameters will rely on an [Optimizer](#optimizers) that will try to improve the parameters that the Layer allows it to optimize.

-These methods together will be called sequentially to do backpropagation in the Model and using the results from the `compute_loss_to_input_derivatives` we will then do the same for the last layer and so on.
+These methods together will be called sequentially to do back-propagation in the Model and using the results from the `compute_loss_to_input_derivatives` we will then do the same for the last layer and so on.